megpatakota/statistical_analysis/presentation.md

 ### Content
 **Churn Rate by Loyalty Status:**
-- Non-members (Tier 0): ~XX%
+- Non-members (Tier 0): Highest churn
-- Base members (Tier 1): ~XX%
+- Base members (Tier 1): Medium churn
-- Silver/Gold (Tier 2): ~XX%
+- Silver/Gold (Tier 2): Lowest churn

 **Key Takeaway:** Each loyalty tier step reduces churn significantly

 ### Visual
+📓 **USE NOTEBOOK CELL 12 OUTPUT:**
-- **Descending bar chart** showing churn rate decreasing as loyalty tier increases
+- Horizontal bar chart showing churn rate by loyalty tier
-- Colour gradient from red (Tier 0) → yellow (Tier 1) → green (Tier 2)
+- Tier 0 = highest (red), Tier 2 = lowest (green)
+- Black dashed line = average churn rate
 - Percentage labels on each bar

-- Arrow graphic showing "decreasing churn" direction
+**Export:** Screenshot the RIGHT panel (Churn Rate by Loyalty Tier) from Cell 12

 ### Speaker Notes
 > "The second major factor is loyalty programme membership, and honestly, this one is really encouraging because it validates that our loyalty programme works.
 >
 > Look at these three bars.
-Non-members—customers who haven't signed up for our loyalty programme—have the highest churn rate at XX%.
-Base members drop to XX%.
+Non-members—customers who haven't signed up for our loyalty programme—have the highest churn rate.
+That's the red bar at the top.
+Base members drop considerably.
 And our Silver and Gold members?
-Down to just XX%.
+They're down at the bottom with the lowest churn.
 >
 > That's not a coincidence.
 What this tells us is that loyalty programme membership genuinely creates stickiness.
 When customers accumulate points, earn rewards, and feel recognised, they come back.
 >